What is a Wells Fargo HSA Account?

 On the other hand, an LDHP might be better if:

-• You want to limit your risk to high medical bills, should something unexpected happen
+- You want to limit your risk of high medical bills, should something unexpected happen

-• You can afford paying the higher upfront premiums
+- You can afford to pay the higher upfront premiums

-If you’d like a more customized comparison of the plans, we’ve created a spreadsheet for you to download and enter your anticipated medical costs so that you can see an estimate of your total costs (medical premiums plus out-of-pocket costs).
+Suppose you’d like a more customized comparison of the plans.
+In that case, we’ve created a spreadsheet for you to download and enter your anticipated medical costs, allowing you to estimate your total costs (medical premiums plus out-of-pocket expenses).

 What Are Qualified Medical Expenses?

 To help you determine whether an expense qualifies for tax-free reimbursement through your HSA, Internal Revenue Code Section 213(d) states that eligible expenses must be made for “medical care.”
-This is defined as amounts paid for the “diagnosis, cure, mitigation, treatment or prevention of disease, or for the purpose of affecting any structure or function of the body.”
+This is defined as amounts paid for the “diagnosis, cure, mitigation, treatment or prevention of disease, or to affect any structure or function of the body.”

 How Do I Make Contributions to My HSA?